Star Wars: Battlefront: Star Wars Battlefront II (2017)

-Blake Jorgensen of Electronic Arts mentioned a sequel in November 2016, and Star Wars Battlefront II was announced in March 2017.
-The game was released on November 17, 2017.
-Since the restructuring of the Star Wars canon, Battlefront is the first game with a storyline that is considered canonical to the film series.
+Blake Jorgensen of Electronic Arts first mentioned a sequel to 2015's Star Wars Battlefront in November 2016.
+The game, titled Star Wars Battlefront II, was officially announced in March 2017, and was released on November 17, 2017, for the PlayStation 4, Xbox One, and Windows.
+Since the restructuring of the Star Wars canon, Battlefront II is the first game with a storyline that is considered canonical to the film series.
+It covers the period between Return of the Jedi and The Force Awakens and follows Inferno Squad, an Imperial special ops unit.

-Star Wars Battlefront II features both single-player and multiplayer game modes, a customizable character class system, and content based on all Star Wars movies up to Star Wars: The Rise of Skywalker (with content for the other movies, as well as television series being added later on via free DLC).
-A Celebration Edition was released in December 2019.
-DICE announced that Scarif from Rogue One would be the last content update released for the game.
+Star Wars Battlefront II expands upon the gameplay elements of its predecessor, featuring both single-player and multiplayer game modes, a customizable character class system, and content based on all Star Wars films up to The Force Awakens.
+Over 20 planets and locations from across the entire franchise are included, and a wide array of soldier classes and hero characters are playable.
+The game also places a bigger emphasis on space battles than 2015's Battlefront, allowing players to pilot starfighters on specific maps and incorporating some space-only game modes.
+Through free updates released periodically from December 2017 to April 2020, additional content based on other Star Wars media such as The Last Jedi, Solo: A Star Wars Story, The Clone Wars, and The Rise of Skywalker was added, including new maps, heroes, and game modes.
+The final update, which added the planet Scarif from Rogue One, was released on April 29, 2020.

 Canceled spin-off

-In 2019, Electronic Arts was in the process of developing a game code-named Viking, developed by EA Vancouver and designed as a spin-off of the Battlefront series with open-world elements.
+In 2019, Electronic Arts was in the process of developing a game code-named Viking, developed by EA Vancouver and designed as a spin-off of the Battlefront series with open world elements.
 The game was originally planned for release in fall 2020, coinciding with the next generation of video game consoles, but was canceled in late 2019.

 Other releases

 Star Wars Battlefront II: Inferno Squad

-Battlefront II: Inferno Squad is a novel written by Christie Golden.
-The novel was published on July 25, 2017, by Del Rey Books.
-The story takes place immediately after the events of Star Wars: Episode IV – A New Hope (1977).
+Star Wars Battlefront II: Inferno Squad is a novel written by Christie Golden.
+It was published on July 25, 2017, by Del Rey Books.
+The story begins immediately after the events of Star Wars: Episode IV – A New Hope and follows Iden Versio, the protagonist of Star Wars Battlefront IIs single-player campaign.
+It details the creation of Inferno Squad and the early missions undertaken by the unit during the Galactic Civil War.
 Inferno Squad is the second book in the Star Wars: Battlefront tie-in novel series, following Battlefront: Twilight Company.
-The novel follows Iden Versio, protagonist of the Star Wars Battlefront II single-player campaign.
-The book focuses on Inferno Squad's creation and its early missions.